winniexueyao/GCN/README.md

       "data_dir": "data/",             // dataset path
       "batch_size": 64,                // batch size
-      "shuffle": true,                 // shuffle training data before splitting "validation_split": 0.1          // size of validation dataset. float(portion) or int(number of samples) "num_workers": 2,                // number of cpu processes to be used for data loading }
+      "shuffle": true,                 // shuffle training data before splitting "validation_split": 0.1,         // size of validation dataset. float(portion) or int(number of samples) "test_split": 0.2,               // size of test dataset. float(portion) or int (number of samples)
+      "num_workers": 2,                // number of cpu processes to be used for data loading }
   },